-Of these 16 cases, the Court established violations of the right to a fair trial (violation of Article 6 of the ECHR) in 11 cases, violations of the right to peaceful enjoyment of possessions (Article 1 of Protocol 1 of the ECHR) in two cases, violations of the right to freedom of expression (Article 10 of the ECHR) in two cases, and a violation of the right to family and private life (Article 8 of the ECHR) in one case.
+Of these 16 cases, the Court established violations of the right to a fair trial (violation of Article 6 of the ECHR) in 11 cases, 8 of which were violations of the right to trial within reasonable time.
+Violations of the right to peaceful enjoyment of possessions (Article 1 of Protocol 1 of the ECHR) were established in two cases, violations of the right to freedom of expression (Article 10 of the ECHR) in two cases, and a violation of the right to family and private life (Article 8 of the ECHR) in one case.